Spectre-63/portfolio-blog/src/content/blog/session-ingest-pipeline-evolution.md

 ## The PDF Problem Was Actually Three Problems

 PDFs are not one thing.
-After looking at what Beth was actually uploading — and what Annie's school was generating — three categories emerged clearly:
+After looking at what my wife Beth was actually uploading — and what Annie's school was generating — three categories emerged clearly:

 | Type | Signal | What it needs |
 |---|---|---|